-The overarching model for the study proposes that retention is shaped by self-efficacy.
-Self-efficacy, in turn, is based on the impact of students' demographic characteristics, the effect of work experience - in particular cooperative education, and the contextual support provided by the university as well as by others, such as parents and friends.
-In this paper, we report the results of the analyses of longitudinal data during various times within the study period.
+The overarching model for the study proposes that retention is shaped by self-efficacy, which, in turn, is based on the impact of students' demographic characteristics, the effect of work experience - in particular cooperative education, and the contextual support provided by the university as well as by others, such as parents and friends.
+In this paper, we report the results of the study incorporating these principal variables on retention over three time periods.
 The dependent variable, retention, is calculated as the number of students who both stayed in their university and in their major.
 The three efficacy forms consist of work, career, and academic self-efficacy, signifying the confidence that students have in their own success within the workplace, within their chosen engineering career, and within the classroom, respectively.
-Contextual support was measured as the support provided to students during their college careers through a number of mechanisms, in particular, through financial aid, mentors, advisors, family, friends, teachers, professional clubs, campus life, and living-learning communities.
+Contextual support was measured as the support provided to students during their college careers through a number of mechanisms, in particular, financial aid, mentors, advisors, family, friends, teachers, profession, campus life, and living-learning communities.

 This paper first presents the background, conceptual framework, and methodology of the study.
-Next, we describe the results of the principal study variables, cooperative education, contextual support, and self-efficacy, and retention over the three time periods.
+Next, we describe the results of the principal study variables, cooperative education, contextual support, and self-efficacy on retention over the three time periods.
 We then conclude by reviewing the significance of the results with implications for programs seeking to retain students, especially women, in undergraduate engineering.